opengeos/earthformer/docs/index.md

 ## Introduction

-The `earthformer` Python package turns the [amazon-science/earth-forecasting-transformer](https://github.com/amazon-science/earth-forecasting-transformer) repository into a Python package, making it easier to install and use.
+This repository turns the [amazon-science/earth-forecasting-transformer](https://github.com/amazon-science/earth-forecasting-transformer) repository into a Python package, making it easier to install and use.
 To learn more about Earthformer, please refer to the NeurIPS 2022 paper: [Earthformer: Exploring Space-Time Transformers for Earth System Forecasting](https://www.amazon.science/publications/earthformer-exploring-space-time-transformers-for-earth-system-forecasting).
 Credits to the authors and their [repository](https://github.com/amazon-science/earth-forecasting-transformer) for the original implementation.

 ## Installation